HVML/.github/profile/README.md

 - Developers:
    - Vincent Wei: The architect; one of the maintainers of PurC and xGUI Pro.
    - XUE Shuming: One of maintainers of PurC and PurC Fetcher.
-   - XU Xiaohong: One of maintainers of PurC.
+   - XU Xiaohong: One of developers of PurC.
    - LIU Xin: The maintainer of extenal DVObj `FS` and `FILE` of PurC.
    - GENG Yue: The developer of some built-in dynamic objects.
 - Contributors